-Diet Type: Dairy free, Egg free, Gluten free, Low FODMAP, Phase 1 Restricted, Vegan, Vegetarian
+Diet Type: Dairy free, Egg free, Gluten free, Phase 1 Restricted, Vegan, Vegetarian

 Cooking Time: Under 1 hour